rmcwhae/russellmcwhae.ca/src/routes/reading-list/+page.md

 Here is a non-exhaustive list of the books I have read, in reverse chronological order.
 Mostly, this is for me to keep track of things, but if I didn’t enjoy or complete a book, it won’t be here, so you could perhaps use this as a source of inspiration if you’re in need of something new to read.
 Books featured here are a combination of physical books and e-books, which I read on an iPad.

+## 2025

+-   _Eight Dates: Essential Conversations for a Lifetime of Love_ by John Gottman, PhD and Julie Schwartz Gottman, PhD, Doug Abrams and Rachel Carlton Abrams, MD

 ## 2024

 -   _All the Light We Cannot See_ by Anthony Doerr